 On June 12, 2016 a man named Omar Mateen walked into Pulse, a gay nightclub in downtown Orlando.
-He pushed through the crowd of dancing bodies until he had reached the back, where he began to slaughter as many people as he could.
+He pushed through the crowd until he reached the back, and he began to slaughter as many people as he could.
 Armed with an assault rifle and a handgun, Mateen killed 49 people and wounded 53, making his attack the deadliest mass shooting perpetrated by a single person in the United States.

-Governments and people the world over responded to the attack by expressing solidarity with the victims, with Orlando and with the LGBT community in general.
-Vigils were held around the world; monuments lit up in rainbow lights; and everyone from celebrities to politicians to the Pope himself expressed their horror and regret.
+Governments and people the world over responded to the attack by expressing solidarity with the victims, Orlando and the LGBT community in general.
+Mourners around the world held vigils, monuments lit up in rainbow lights, and everyone from celebrities to politicians to the Pope himself expressed their horror and regret.